 How to Care for and Maintain Your Guitar

-Just like we need to sharpen our hockey skates occasionally or clean our dance shoes, we need to take care of our guitars!
+Just like we need to sharpen our hockey skates or clean our dance shoes, we need to take care of our guitars!
 Ideally, the guitar should receive a full tune-up at least twice a year.

 There are two basic levels to maintenance.
 The first level is changing the guitar strings.
 The second level is a full tune-up of the instrument.